-What is the Minimum Pitch for a Roof Tile or Slate?
+What is the Minimum Pitch for a Roof Tile?

 What does 'Minimum Roof Pitch' Mean?

 Minimum roof pitch is the lowest angle at which a roof can be designed so the roof covering remains watertight.
-All tiles and slates have a minimum roof pitch, which is established to protect the roof from penetration.
+All tiles have a minimum roof pitch, which is established to protect the roof from weather penetration.

 Why are Low Roof Pitches more Common?